 Moose River Canoe Trek: A perfect trek for Scouts new to High Adventure.
 This 50 miler features pond and river paddling, a few brief portages, and Class I-II rips.
 Cap off your trek with an included day of whitewater rafting on the Kennebec River!
-July 15th-20th
+This trek offered by Camp Bomazeen.
+June 23rd-28th

-Casco Bay Sea Kayak Trek: Explore at least 50 miles of the Southern Maine coast by kayak!
+Casco Bay Sea Kayak Treks: Explore at least 50 miles of the Southern Maine coast by kayak!
 You'll see wildlife, lighthouses, and plenty of islands along the way.
 This trek offers the potential for additional mileage for more adventurous paddlers.
-July 22nd-27th
+These treks offered by Camp Hinds.
+June 30th-July 5th and July 21st-July 26th

 Appalachian Trail Backpacking Trek: Hike 50 of the most remote miles of the Appalachian Trail with everything you need on your back!
 This is the most challenging trek we offer.
 Experience the beauty of Maine's mountains and forests.
-July 29-Aug 3
+This trek offered by Camp Bomazeen.
+July 7th-12th